very-scary-scenario/nkd.su/PRIVACY.md

 The **admins**, who control the website and the server it runs on; we are colons and Peter Shillito.

-The **elves**, who deal with getting new music for the library and correcting metadata issues.
+The **elfs**, who deal with getting new music for the library and correcting metadata issues.

 The **host**, Peter Shillito, who runs the show.